green-api/whatsapp-api-client-js/README.md

 ### Send WhatsApp message and receive webhook

-Webhooks are event-based callbacks invoked by green-api server as a responses to client API calls.
+Webhooks are event-based callbacks invoked by green-api server as responses to client API calls.
 Webhooks support node js and express based apps only.

 ``` js
 import whatsAppClient from '@green-api/whatsapp-api-client'